 As a district or school administrator, there are many strategies you can use to effectively lead adult SEL.
 From implementing SEL programs to creating professional development plans, here are some ideas to consider.

 Provide educators and staff with ongoing professional development

 High-quality professional development helps educators and staff strengthen their own SEL knowledge and hone strategies for promoting school-wide SEL.
-The most effective programs allow school staff to reflect on their own SEL competencies, biases, and identities while learning how to deepen relationships with their students.
+The most effective programs allow school staff to reflect on their own SEL competencies while learning how to deepen relationships with their students.

 A few pointers to keep in mind when planning SEL programs for adults: